 Sitting at Cafe de France on the main pedestrian avenue in the Moroccan coastal town of Essaouira, I try to wrap my mind around all I’ve seen and done in the past few weeks in this fascinating country.
 My friends have gone home and my time is my own.
-I’m free to linger at a cafe sipping cappuccino until I feel the urge to walk the long stretch of beach just south of town.
+Although there’s so much to do in Essaouira, I linger at a cafe sipping cappuccino until I feel the urge to walk the long stretch of beach just south of town.
 Eating whenever I feel like it, I’ve planted myself at this small cafe that serves delicious omelets and fresh-squeezed orange juice.
 I remember back to my favorite things about this trip, packed full of amazing Moroccan adventures.

 Here’s a postcard with a brief glimpse of our Moroccan adventures of the past few weeks…